vinceimbat/vinceimbat.github.io/content/newsletters/index.md

 showDate: false
 showTableOfContents: false
 ---
-## Active newsletter
+## Active newsletters

+I have two active newsletters, which you get when you leave your email address below.

 ### Uman (monthly) — January 2022 to Present (23 issues)

-Subscribe to my monthly newsletter called _**Uman**_.

-"Uman" is the Pangasinan word for change.
+_**Uman**_ is the Pangasinan word for change.
 I started it to keep track of the monthly changes I undergo in my projects, studies, and goals but it became this exercise that weaves spirituality, walking, writing, and photography in an essay.

+Check the _**Uman**_ archives [here](uman).

+### The Long Walk (occasional) — October 2022 to Present (38 issues)

+_**The Long Walk**_ is a newsletter I send occasionally.
+It contains new or work-in-progress essays, poems, short notes, and photographs.
+I also share announcements about new walks in this newsletter.

+Check the _**The Long Walk**_ archives [here](tlw).

 Consider subscribing.
 It's free.
 Unsubscribe any time.